Lauren M. Wacker

 - Loyola Academy of St. Louis, Junior Friends Board Member

-- Up and Coming Awards, Pro Bono, Missouri Lawyers Weekly, 2019
+- Up and Coming Attorneys, Pro Bono, Missouri Lawyers Weekly, 2019

 - St. Louis University School of Law, Order of the Woolsack